Why Do We Need Liposomal Glutathione?

 Glutathione is a tripeptide made up of the amino acids: cysteine, glycine, and glutamic acid.
 It is known as the master antioxidant in the body.
 It has two forms: one is in an oxidized state and the other in a reduced state.
 The reduced form (GSH) is the active state that is able to neutralize free radicals in the body.
 Liposomal glutathione refers to glutathione that has undergone a special process that encapsulates the glutathione molecule inside of a lipid.
 Doing this protects the glutathione and dramatically improves absorption.
 Natural glutathione is primarily made inside our cells.
 However, a small amount of glutathione is available from foods such as spinach, avocado, and asparagus.
 Cruciferous vegetables and other sulfur-containing foods can help boost glutathione production slightly.
 However, a high-quality liposomal glutathione supplement is the best way to increase glutathione within the body.

-Known as the master antioxidant, glutathione is the body’s primary mechanism for decreasing oxidative stress.
-Oxidative stress is the result of an imbalance of free radicals and antioxidants.
-An excessive level of oxidative stress adversely impacts many body mechanisms, including energy production, cognitive function, immune function, inflammation & detoxification.
-Glutathione also plays a role in recycling other antioxidants such as vitamin C and vitamin E. Since glutathione contains cysteine, it also plays a role in transporting this amino acid throughout the body for different metabolic functions.
+Known as the master antioxidant, glutathione is the body’s primary mechanism for neutralizing free radicals.
+An imbalance of free radicals and antioxidants can cause oxidative stress.
+Maintaining a healthy level of antioxidants is important in supporting many healthy body functions such as cellular energy production, cognitive function, immune function & detoxification.
+Glutathione also helps by recycling other antioxidants such as vitamin C and vitamin E. Since glutathione contains cysteine, it also plays a role in transporting this amino acid throughout the body for different metabolic functions.

-Detoxifying both endogenous and environmental toxins is another critical function of glutathione in the body.
-Because of its role in detoxification, high amounts of glutathione exist in the liver.
+Supporting a healthy detoxification process of both endogenous and environmental toxins is another critical function of glutathione in the body.
+Because of its role in detoxification, high concentrations of glutathione naturally exist in the liver.
 Hepatocytes can have as much as ten times the amount of reduced or active glutathione (GSH) than other cells.1 What is not as well known is that the lungs also have a high amount of glutathione.
 Epithelial cells in the lining of the lung secrete glutathione which helps with gas exchange.2

 One of the other functions not as well known about glutathione is its role in promoting healthy natural killer cell function.4 It also has a role in supporting T cell function.4 By increasing T cells, it increases the production of cytokines that support the immune system.
 A recently published research study demonstrated that liposomal glutathione had a profound effect on natural killer cell function (the front line of the immune system)5.